As we bid farewell to a remarkably difficult year, it is important for us to look back and reflect on our achievements, failures and challenges.

-Allah says “If he comes walking I will come running to him” (Hadith).
+Allah says “If he comes walking I will come running to him” (Hadith Qudsi).
 The path of submission and devotion to Allah is a laborious one, strewn with thorns and scarped with potholes.
 There are vast spaces of arid deserts to cross as well as perilous jungles.
 It requires enormous courage and bags of enthusiasm to reach the destination.
-However, Allah is most Merciful and Gracious, He does not leave the seeker of truth wandering in the wilderness.
+However, Allah is kind and caring, He does not leave the seeker of truth wandering in the wilderness.
 He comes to every sincere seeker, holds their hand and leads them on the path.
-The following verses allude to this:
+The following verse alludes to this:

-Allah says: “When my seeker draws a hand-span near me, I come an arms length to him, when he comes near me an arms length, I draw near to him two arms lengths.
-If he comes walking I come running to him” (Muslim reported by Anas).
+Allah says: “When my seeker draws a hand-span near me, I come an arms-length to him, when he comes near me an arms-length, I draw near to him two arms-lengths.
+If he comes walking I come running to him” (Muslim).

 With such promises why shouldn’t the true seeker strive?
 The beloved Messenger (peace be upon him) would stand in the night vigil for so long that his feet would swell and start bleeding.
-His wife Aisha (may Allah be pleased with her) could not bear to see this and would lament, “O Messenger, why do you do this, you are sinless?”
-He would reply “Why shouldn’t I want to be a grateful servant of my Lord?”
+His wife Aisha (may Allah be pleased with her) could not bear to see this and would lament, “O Messenger, why do you do this?
+You are sinless!”
+He would reply “Shouldn’t I want to be a grateful servant of my Lord?”

 The sacrifice of Ibrahim provides us with a beautiful example of serving the Lord.
 The wish to please Allah at any cost is a real challenge for us in an age of plenty and abundance.
 Can we control our carnal desires and work for the Divine pleasure?
 May Allah guide us and protect us.

 Have a happy and prosperous new year!